brazil-data-cube/wlts.py/README.rst

 =======

 .. admonition::
-    Copyright (C) 2020-2021 INPE.
+    Copyright (C) 2022 INPE.

-    Python Client Library for WLTS is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.
+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.